Cal Baptist hosts Cameron and UC Riverside

 UC Riverside Highlanders (5-2) at Cal Baptist Lancers (4-3)

-TOP PERFORMERS: Joe Quintana is shooting 28.6% from beyond the arc with 2.0 made 3-pointers per game for the Lancers, while averaging 11.2 points.
-Taran Armstrong is shooting 50.0% and averaging 14.3 points for Cal Baptist.
+TOP PERFORMERS: Taran Armstrong is shooting 50.0% and averaging 14.3 points for the Lancers.
+Reed Nottage is averaging 6.6 points for Cal Baptist.

-Zyon Pullin is scoring 18.4 points per game and averaging 4.9 rebounds for the Highlanders.
-Cameron is averaging 13.4 points for UC Riverside.
+Zyon Pullin is averaging 18.4 points and 3.1 assists for the Highlanders.
+Cameron is averaging 13.4 points, 6.3 rebounds, 3.3 assists and two steals for UC Riverside.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.